-Fund costs are generally paid out of each Fund's assets, reducing the investment return on your units.
-Generally, this section contains an example table of the amount of expenses that would be payable by each Fund (for each series of each Fund's units) on a \$1,000 investment, assuming that each Fund earns a constant 5% per year and the MERs for each series of units remain the same as for the past year, for the complete 10 years shown in the example.
-In the event we have waived a portion of our management fees or Administration Fees, or absorbed some of each Fund's fund costs during the past financial year, the MER would have been higher had it not done so and, consequently, that would have increased the Fund expenses indirectly borne by you.
-The fees and expenses which you pay directly, and which are not included in each Fund's

-MERs, are described in the "Fees and Expenses Payable Directly by You" section of this document.
+With certain exceptions as described under "Fees and Expenses", the Administration Fees, management fees, Performance fees, and fund costs, are generally paid out of the Fund's assets, reducing the investment return on your units.
+This section contains an example table of the amount of expenses that would be payable by the Fund (for each series of the Fund's units) on a \$1,000 investment, assuming that the Fund earns a constant 5% per year and the MERs for each series of units remain the same as for the past year, for the complete 10 years shown in the example.
+In the event we have waived a portion of our management fees or Administration Fees or absorbed some of the Fund's fund costs during the past financial year, the MER would have been higher had it not done so and, consequently, that would have increased the Fund expenses indirectly borne by you.
+The fees and expenses which you pay directly, and which are not included in the Fund's MERs, are described in the "Fees and Expenses Payable Directly by You" section of this document.